-We expected rain all weekend, so with the first sign of sunlight breaking through the clouds, we decided to head over for a yummy & quick bite to eat at the Club Cafe, before heading over to the Jekyll Island Golf Course for a quick round of golf.
+We expected it to rain all weekend, so with the first sign of sunlight breaking through the clouds, we decided to head over for a yummy & quick bite to eat at the Club Cafe, before heading over to the Jekyll Island Golf Course for a quick round of golf.

-Well it’s been five years and I’ve finally convinced Kevin of the merits of learning to play and hitting the links with me.
+Well, it’s been five years and I’ve finally convinced Kevin of the merits of learning to play and hitting the links with me.
 This weekend was the perfect opportunity for us to keep his new found love of golf on spotlight.

 After all… the couple that plays together stays together, right?

-Jekyll Island Club Hotel has a ton of amenities and services to really make the most out of your stay: Swimming Pool, Private Beach Pavilion, Bike Rentals, Hotel Tours, Putting Green, Lending Library, Babysitting Service, Croquet, Massage Services, Fitness, Day Spa & Salon… but I was really excited for our Golf Date.
+Jekyll Island Club Hotel has a ton of amenities and services to really make the most out of your stay: Swimming Pool, Private Beach Pavilion, Bike Rentals, Hotel Tours, Putting Green, Lending Library, Babysitting Service, Croquet, Massage Services, Fitness, Day Spa & Salon… but I was really excited about our Golf Date.

 Plus, playing golf meant the opportunity for me to break out my newest golf gear c/o Sport Haley!